Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 • Android/Huawei/Amazon subscriptions must have our SDK active on the device to receive notifications, either through an auto-update or manual update.

-1. Please review our Users and Subscriptions docs.
+1. Review Users and Subscriptions docs.

 3. Format data for OneSignal’s Create user API.